cftang9/LLGOF_UniCoxPH/README.md

 ### Further discussion of censoring times: ties and high-censoring rates

-### Further discussion of further discussion of the partial linear models.
+### Further discussion of further discussion of the partial linear models

 ## Reference:
 1.